S2E/s2e-old/docs/FAQ.rst

 3. Extract the fork profile and identify the code locations that fork the most.

-4. If forking occurs outside the module of interest, a few options are:
+4. If forking occurs outside the module of interest, the following may help:

    * Use the ``CodeSelector`` plugin to disable forking when execution leaves the module of interest
    * Concretize some symbolic values when execution leaves the module of interest.
 You may need to use the ``FunctionMonitor`` plugin